Henry Plange Nyemitei

-Early life and education
+Early life and political career

 Nyemitei was born on 3 April 1919 at Christianborg in Accra.
 He was educated at the Accra Academy.

-Early & political career

 His early career begun as a staff of the Meteorological Department in Accra.
 At the department, he worked as a meteorological observer from 1941 to 1949.
 He also served as first president of the Meteorological Workers Union.
 Nyemitei led the Meteorological Workers Union to launch a strike in the Gold Coast.
 On 6 January 1950, the strike was joined by the Trade Union Congress (TUC) which declared a general strike and which supported by Kwame Nkrumah became the Positive Action campaign.

 Nyemitei was secretary of the Youth Study Group from 1948 to 1949.
 He was the assistant general secretary of the Convention People's Party in 1949.
 He served as the acting general secretary of the Convention People's Party from 1950 to 1952.
 In April 1952, he and party journalist, Saki Scheck, were expelled from the eight-member central committee of the Convention People's Party.
 On 4 May 1952, together with some expelled and dissatisfied former CPP members including J. Kwesi Lamptey, Saki Scheck, Ashie Nikoi and Dzenkle Dzewu, Nyemitei gave support to Kofi Abrefa Busia and J.B.
 Danquah in the formation of the Ghana Congress Party.

-Business career
+Insurance Career

 In 1955, Nyemitei involved himself in the preparatory work for the establishment of the Gold Coast Insurance Company.
-He became agency director of the privately-held company.
+He became agency director of the privately held company.
 In 1957 he was promoted as general manager and the company became known as the Ghana Insurance Company.

 In November 1962, he became general manager of the State Insurance Corporation, when the Ghanaian government incorporated the Ghana Insurance Company to start the State Insurance Corporation.

-Sports
+Accra Hearts of Oak

 In 1956, as president of Accra Hearts of Oak S.C., he led the club to take part in the first ever Ghana Premier League.

 In September 1974, as chairman of the board of directors of the club, he announced the formation of a caretaker committee to manage the club at the end of the George Osekre administration of the club.

 In 1976, on the appointment of Tommy Thompson as executive chairman of the club, Nyemitei served as president of the board of trustees, whose members served as directors of the club.